 My name is Scott Coley, and I am a native North Carolinian.
-My family settled in NC in the early 1700s, and I also have Native American ancestry, so I genuinely have tar on my heels.
-I am a freelance furniture designer with 28 years of design experience, specializing in case goods design and creative problem-solving.
+I am a freelance furniture designer with 28 + years of design experience, specializing in case goods design and creative problem-solving.
 I have won 6 Pinnacle Design Awards and have had 64 US design patents.

 I have written, and managed grants for the Charles McDowell House at Quaker Meadows and have a keen interest in telling the story of the people who lived there.
 I have been active in preservation efforts in my community long enough to understand its challenges and its highlights.
 I genuinely love "old stuff," particularly houses, and enjoy continued learning about them.
 I have served on additional boards such as for the American Society of Furniture Designers now (ISFD), and I am a Past President.
 The Burke County Arts Council, the Morganton Rotary Club, the Exploring Joara Foundation, the Mercedes -Benz Club of America as a past president and First Presbyterian Church of Morganton, where I have been an Elder.
 My interests include automobiles, skiing, lacrosse, antiques, preservation, history, and the furniture of Thomas Day.